On July 7, 2014, I set out to complete a yearlong shopping ban.

 - What Would You Buy If You Had an Extra $50? $500? $5,000?

 I successfully completed the ban on July 6, 2015 – and then decided to do it all over again.

-The rules for the second year are essentially the same – and include a new approved shopping list – but I’m considering this year more of an experiment than anything else.
+The rules for the second year were essentially the same – and included a new approved shopping list – but I considered the second year more of an experiment than anything else.
 Why?
-Because the one thing I regret not doing in Year 1 is tracking everything I did buy.
-So, that’s what I’m going to do.
+Because the one thing I regretted not doing in Year 1 was tracking everything I did buy.
+So, that’s what I did in Year 2.

 - July 2015 (4)